cjhnbls/pipelinedb-doc-cn/builtin.rst

 	Returns true if the Bloom filter **probably** contains the given value, with a small false positive rate.

+**bloom_intersection ( bloom, bloom, ... )**

+	Returns a Bloom filter representing the intersection of the given Bloom filters.

+**bloom_union ( bloom, bloom, ... )**

+	Returns a Bloom filter representing the union of the given Bloom filters.

 **date_round ( timestamp, resolution )**

   "Floors" a date down to the nearest **resolution** (or bucket) expressed as an interval.
 This is typically useful for summarization.
 For example, to summarize events into 10-minute buckets: